So… What is unconscious bias training?

-We understand awareness is not enough and this is why we also provide a safe space where are people acknowledge and discuss their experiences, as well as addressing other detrimental consequences that unconscious bias can have on others.
+We understand awareness is not enough and this is why we also provide a safe space, where people can acknowledge and discuss their experiences, as well as addressing other detrimental consequences that unconscious bias can have on others.

 Examples of unconscious bias

-Perception bias: is a person’s tendency to form stereotypes and assumptions about certain groups that prevents them from objectivity distinguishing an individual from their group of membership, for example, race, gender and age.
+Perception bias: is a person’s tendency to form stereotypes and assumptions about certain groups that prevents them from objectively distinguishing an individual from their group of membership, for example, race, gender and age.

 Racial bias: is a person’s belief based on racially based stereotypes and assumptions of a race of people, which is normally perpetuated by indirect messaging such as media influences.
 Similar to perception bias, racial bias happens commonly in the workplace and significantly negatively affects people from black and minority ethnic backgrounds.

 Name bias: This is one of the most pervasive examples of unconscious bias in the employers hiring process.
-One study found that white names receive 50% more callbacks for interviews than black and minority ethnic names.
-With other studies finding that Asian surnames are 28% less likely to receive a callback for an interview compared to Anglo last names.
+One study found that white names receive 50% more call-backs for interviews than black and minority ethnic names.
+Other studies found that Asian surnames are 28% less likely to receive a call-back for an interview compared to Anglo last names.

 To ensure you extract the best employees you must select from the widest range of talent during the recruitment and promotion process.
-Unconscious bias narrows an organisation recruitment and promotion talent pool based on what an employer believes is “a good fit”.
-But our biases normally see “good fits” as being based on initial physical appearance, verbal tone, perception and ideals as opposed to logical and factual assessment of all candidates, these assumptions are also known as the Halo Effect.
+Unconscious bias narrows an organisation’s recruitment and promotion talent pool based on what an employer believes is “a good fit”.
+But our biases normally see “good fits” as being based on initial physical appearance, verbal tone, perception and ideals, as opposed to logical and factual assessment of all candidates.
+These assumptions are also known as the Halo Effect.

 Unconscious bias and diversity in the workplace

 Unconscious bias and diversity in the workplace go hand-in-hand when it comes to establishing workplace inclusion.
-Organisations have shown a continually growing upward trend in racial prejudice in British society, with studies finding over 43% of people from ethnic minorities feeling they have experienced racial or unconscious bias in the workplace.
-Including instances of overt and covert racism, negative workplace treatment and being overlooked for workplace promotions
+Organisations have shown a continually growing upward trend in racial prejudice in British society, with studies finding over 43% of people from ethnic minority backgrounds feeling they have experienced racial or unconscious bias in the workplace.
+This includes instances of overt and covert racism, negative workplace treatment and being overlooked for workplace promotions.

-Your workplace should be a place EVERYONE should want to go to, check out our 4 Ways Unconscious Bias Training Providers Can Improve Your Business.
+Remember, Your workplace should be a place EVERYONE should want to go to, check out our 4 Ways Unconscious Bias Training Providers Can Improve Your Business.